pathwaycom/pathway/README.md

 # Pathway<a id="pathway"> Live Data Framework</a>

-[Pathway](https://pathway.com) is a Python ETL framework for stream processing, real-time analytics, LLM pipelines, and RAG.
+[Pathway Live Data Framework](https://pathway.com) is a Python ETL framework for stream processing, real-time analytics, LLM pipelines, and RAG.

-Pathway comes with an **easy-to-use Python API**, allowing you to seamlessly integrate your favorite Python ML libraries.
+Pathway Live Data Framework comes with an **easy-to-use Python API**, allowing you to seamlessly integrate your favorite Python ML libraries.
-Pathway code is versatile and robust: **you can use it in both development and production environments, handling both batch and streaming data effectively**.
+Pathway Live Data Framework code is versatile and robust: **you can use it in both development and production environments, handling both batch and streaming data effectively**.
 The same code can be used for local development, CI/CD tests, running batch jobs, handling stream replays, and processing data streams.

-Pathway is powered by a **scalable Rust engine** based on Differential Dataflow and performs incremental computation.
+Pathway Live Data Framework is powered by a **scalable Rust engine** based on Differential Dataflow and performs incremental computation.
-Your Pathway code, despite being written in Python, is run by the Rust engine, enabling multithreading, multiprocessing, and distributed computations.
+Your Pathway Live Data Framework code, despite being written in Python, is run by the Rust engine, enabling multithreading, multiprocessing, and distributed computations.
 All the pipeline is kept in memory and can be easily deployed with **Docker and Kubernetes**.

-You can install Pathway with pip:
+You can install Pathway Live Data Framework with pip:
 ```
 pip install -U pathway
 ```